Companies dropping college requirements for new hires

 According to a recent study from Harvard Business Review and Emsi Burning Glass, a leading labor market data company, companies are dropping the requirements for many middle-skill and even higher-skill roles.
 More than 51 million jobs posted between 2017 and 2020 were analyzed for the study.

-This move by companies reverses the so-called “degree inflation” trend that picked up steam after the Great Recession where many employers began adding degree requirements to job descriptions that hadn’t previously needed them — even though the actual jobs hadn’t changed.
+This move by companies reverses the so-called “degree inflation” trend that picked up steam after the Great Recession in which many employers began adding degree requirements to job descriptions that hadn’t previously needed them — even though the actual jobs hadn’t changed.

 In place of four-year-degree requirements, many companies are instead focusing on skills-based hiring to widen the talent pool.